pmean/classes/biostats-2/01/src/simon-5502-01-directions.md

 ## Question 2

 Calculate a linear regression model using Load as the independent variable and Velocity as the dependent variable.
-Interpret these resutls.descriptive statistics for sleep (mean, standard deviation, and sample size) by the combination of the two categorical predictors, partners and type.
-Is there evidence of heterogeneity?
+Interpret these results.

 ## Question 3